 addr Should be NULL to permit the kernel to choose the address in user process space. len The length of the span of VME addresses, as documented in the iospace group in the VECTOR line. prot PROT_READ for input, PROT_WRITE for output, or the logical sum of those names when the device will be used for both. flags MAP_SHARED.
 Add MAP_PRIVATE if this mapping is not to be visible to child processes created with the sproc() function. fd The file descriptor returned from opening the device special file. off The starting VME bus address, as documented in the iospace group in the VECTOR line.
-There ar mapped nsfer to the VME bus. re limits to the amount and location of VME bus address space that can be I for PIO.
-The system architecture can restrict the span of mappable addresses. resource constraints can impose limits on the number of VME maps that are neously active.
+The value returned by mmap() is the virtual address that corresponds to the starting VME bus address.
+When the process accesses that address, the access is implemented data transfer to the VME bus.
+Limits on Maps There are limits to the amount and location of VME bus address space that can be mapped for PIO.
+The system architecture can restrict the span of mappable addresses.
+Kernel resource constraints can impose limits on the number of VME maps that are simultaneously active.
 You must always inspect the return code from the mmap() call.
-VME device has been mapped into memory, your program reads from the devi encing the mapped address, and writes to the device by storing into the mappe
+VME PIO Access E device has been mapped into memory, your program reads from the device ing the mapped address, and writes to the device by storing into the mapped